pdc-quantum/isic-2024/README.md

     - https://www.kaggle.com/code/wajahat1064/skin-cancer-prediction-score-0-184
     - https://www.kaggle.com/code/vyacheslavbolotin/isic-2024-2-image-lines

-Result using the latest notebook are presented here.
+Result using the latest of these notebooks are presented here.

-  - For each booster and each basis, the prediction was obtained for the entire year-2024 dataset
+  - For each booster and each basis, the prediction was obtained for the entire year-2024 training dataset

   - Cross-validation was performed.
-Using 2 splits based on target 0 and target 1, five repeats and 42 as random-state, 10 experiments were obtained for eight diffeent mixing formulas.
+Using 2 splits based on target 0 and target 1, five repeats and 42 as random-state, 10 experiments were obtained for eight mixing formulas.

   - Using the minimize function for the methods Powell, Nelder-Mead and BFGS, the mean maximal pauc-80 accross the experiments was calculated, allowing to select the best combination method/formula for each combination booster/basis.
 The Nelder-Mead method was dismissed because of convergence problems leading to poor scores.